thonatt/CSL/README.md

 + Checking GLSL specification compliance at C++ compile-time as much as possible.
 + The possibility to use C++ as meta language for generic shader generation.

-CSL requires a C++14 compliant compiler.
+CSL requires a C++17 compliant compiler.
 It built successfully using Visual Studio (Windows), Clang (Windows, Linux, Apple), and GCC (Linux, Apple).
 CSL does not require any external dependency as it relies only on the C++ Standard Library and some [Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.

 This repo contains the [CSL source files](https://github.com/thonatt/CSL/tree/master/src/csl).
-It also contains a [shader suite application](https://github.com/thonatt/CSL/tree/master/src/shader_suite/), which shows several CSL shaders, from didactic examples to more complex shaders such as [Dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
+It also contains a [shader suite application](#shader-suite) [shader suite application](https://github.com/thonatt/CSL/tree/master/src/shader_suite/), which shows several CSL shaders, from didactic examples to more complex shaders such as [Dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
 The application can be built using for example CMake.

 CSL is a template-heavy library and compilation is currently noticeably slow.
 The run-time shader generation is however pretty fast.
 The whole shader suite, including all the examples present in this readme, takes approximately 5 ms to be generated.